f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

   :align: center
   :scale: 70%

-If you are using Postman instead of clicking **Send**, click on the arrow next to Send, and tehn select **Send and Download**.
+If you are using Postman, instead of clicking **Send**, click on the arrow next to Send, and then select **Send and Download**.
 You will then be prompted to save the file to your local file system.

 .. image:: images/rseries_diagnostics/sendanddownload.png
   :align: center